cdktf/cdktf-provider-cloudflare/docs/dataCloudflareWorkerVersions.typescript.md

 - *Type:* string

-Identifier.
+Identifier for the Worker, which can be ID or name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/data-sources/worker_versions#worker_id DataCloudflareWorkerVersions#worker_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/data-sources/worker_versions#worker_id DataCloudflareWorkerVersions#worker_id}

 ---